ryjm/ziggurat/lib/zig/sys/create-smart-library.md

-## How to create a compiled "smart library" for small contract execution:
+## How to create a compiled "smart library" for smart contract execution:

 `=trivial .^(@t %cx /=zig=/lib/zig/contracts/trivial/hoon)`